toanhhg123/toanhhg123/README.md

+**⚠️ Note:**
+This GitHub profile is **dedicated solely to learning and researching technology upgrades**.
+It is not intended as my primary work-related GitHub.

 # Hi, I'm Tom 👋

 Welcome to my GitHub profile!
 I'm a passionate software engineer with a deep focus on building scalable, efficient, and high-performance systems.
 With expertise in backend and full-stack development, I specialize in modern technologies such as Java, Spring, Node.js, and cloud-native architectures like AWS and Kubernetes.
 I'm always eager to solve complex problems and collaborate with like-minded developers to create impactful solutions.